Praneethct/Soil-Moisture-Analysis/README.md

 # Soil-Moisture-Analysis
-Prediction of Soil Moisture using Hyperspectral bands
+Prediction of Soil Moisture using Hyperspectral bands.